hafizferoz/service-monitor/README.md

 # AngularControlApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.15.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.15 and spring boot version 2.7.11.
+The project monitors application status on a dashboard.
+Add applications to the existing monitor to check the health of the application UP/DOWN and DOWN TIME/UP TIME etc. The application must have actuator dependecy installed.

 ## Development server